Flagstar Bank: History

 In December 2020, President, CEO and Board member Joseph Ficalora announced his retirement.
 Thomas Cangemi, the company's Chief Financial Officer since 2005, became president and CEO.

-In December 2022, the bank acquired Flagstar Bank.

-On March 19, 2023, NYCB acquired $38.4 billion in assets from the liquidated Signature Bank in a $2.7 billion deal, with 40 Signature branches being converted to Flagstar locations.
+On April 26, 2021, NYCB announced the acquisition of Flagstar Bank in an all stock strategic merger.
+The acquisition was completed on December 1, 2022.

+In March 2023, New York Community Bancorp's Flagstar Bank took on nearly all of Signature Bank's deposits.
+Signature Bank was closed by regulators on March 12, 2023.
+Signature Bank's closure became the third largest bank failure in U.S. history.
+The $2.7 billion deal included Signature's $38.4 billion in assets and 40 branches.
+The agreement did not include about $4 billion linked to Signature's crypto business, which the FDIC said it intended to deal with directly.
+The 40 former branches of Signature Bank operated under Flagstar Bank as of Monday, March 20, 2023.
+"Depositors of Signature Bridge Bank, N.A., other than depositors related to the digital banking business, will automatically become depositors of the assuming institution," the FDIC said in a statement.
+The FDIC said Flagstar would also buy some of Signature's loan portfolios.

 On February 6, 2024, the bond credit rating provider Moody's Investors Service downgraded NYCB's credit rating to junk status, attributed to its exposure in commercial real estate lending.
 NYCB had reported a quarterly loss of $252 million one week prior.

-As a result of their acquisition of Flagstar bank in 2022 the company rebranded all of their branches to Flagstar on February 21, 2024.
+As a result of their acquisition of Flagstar bank in 2022, the company rebranded all of their branches under the Flagstar name on February 21, 2024.

 In February 2024, Alessandro DiNello, its executive chairman, was appointed president and CEO.
 His tenure was brief.
 In March 2024 Joseph Otting was appointed a new CEO after NYCB secured $1 billion equity injection from the investment firm run by former Treasury Secretary Steven Mnuchin, Hudson Bay Capital and Reverence Capital, at $2 a share NYCB stock had previously plummeted in late February after the bank announced a $2.4 billion December quarter earnings hit.

 On March 11, 2024 NYCB announced the plans to submit one-for-three reverse stock split of its common stock to shareholders.
 On October 15, 2024, New York Community Bancorp officially rebranded to Flagstar Financial, and changed its stock ticker from NYCB to FLG.
+As of 2025, Flagstar is undergoing a multi-phase branch restructuring and cost-reduction initiative.
+In October 2025, per a restructuring of the holding company Flagstar Financial once again rebranded, this time as Flagstar Bank, N.A.